from first cutover to production with expected confidence levels

 Abhinav and his team first created a bot to pull documents from a storage folder and pass them along to AI Center document classification tool.
 Next, each document is transmitted for OCR extraction and then integrated with a medical domain search tool using medical data pulled from the PubMed biomedical search engine.
 At this point, the document is analyzed for critical keywords that needed to be redacted, including specific drug names.
 This is accomplished using UiPath Taxonomy Manager, which is a tool for defining document fields for processing.

 Afterwards, the redaction bot determines whether all PII and PHI is removed according to the specific document type.
 If the document passes through, it’s sent to a redacted documents folder.
-If the sensitive data is detected, a human-in-the-loop process kicks in, triggering a manual review.
+If the sensitive data is detected, a human in the loop process kicks in, triggering a manual review.
 Missed redactions can then be sent back through the process.

-The end result is a highly secure system to protect sensitive information, which could potentially result in fines and other penalties.
+The result is a highly secure system to protect sensitive information, which could potentially result in fines and other penalties.

 The system is also designed to reduce human intervention, gradually reducing the need for manual analysis as the model gets smarter and more effective at reducing errors.